r-huijts/xcode-mcp-server/docs/test-plan.md

 # Xcode MCP Server Manual Test Plan

 This document outlines a comprehensive test plan for manually verifying all tools in the Xcode MCP Server.
-Each test case includes prerequisites, steps to execute, and expected results.
+Each test case includes prerequisites, steps to execute, expected results, and the natural language queries to use with the AI assistant.

 ## Test Environment Setup